-When undertaking assessment activities, all staff members will assess using a range of strategies, take any advice from the LA, and the 'Early Years Foundation Stage Profile Handbook' and the 'Assessment and Reporting Arrangements' (ARA) for that year.
+When undertaking assessment activities, all staff members will have due regard to the school's Early Years Assessment Policy, any advice from the LA, and the 'Early Years Foundation Stage Profile Handbook' and the 'Assessment and Reporting Arrangements' (ARA) for that year.

-5. Inclusion
+Inclusion

 All children will be valued as individuals irrespective of their ethnicity, culture, religion, home language, background, ability or gender.
 The Pupil Equality, Equity, Diversity and Inclusion Policy will ensure that the needs of all children are met, regardless of any protected characteristics they have.

 The EYFS curriculum will be planned in order to meet the needs of the individual child and support them at their own pace.